Mason’s Patent 1858 (Straight-Sided)

 Provenance: Darrell Plank Collection

 We are looking at a compact, almost rectangular “regular mouth” embossed ‘MASON’S PATENT NOV.
 30TH 1858’ jar in a gorgeous emerald green glass color.
 There is a zinc cap on a screw thread mouth.
-It is said that only a handful of these examples, in this color exist in collections.
+It is said that only a handful of these examples in this color exist in collections.
 Notice that the jar has straight sides and squarish shoulders.

-This Mason pint, circa 1880-1900, is an unmarked jar and the maker is unknown.
+This Mason pint, circa 1880-1900, is an unmarked base jar and the maker is unknown.
 The lettering style and spacing are similar to other standard Masons patent jars known to have been made by Moore Brothers of Clayton, Gloucester County, New Jersey.
 They are the same company that is thought to have made the deep Cobalt Blue Mason’s 1858 quarts around the turn of the century.

-See other Mason jars in the FOHBC Virtual Museum Jar Gallery:
+A small sampling of other Mason jars in the FOHBC Virtual Museum Jar Gallery:

 • Mason’s CFJCo Improved – Clyde, N.Y.